seananderson/seananderson.ca/cv-pandoc.md

 # Working groups and workshops

+2016–17
+:     NOAA Fisheries and the Environment (FATE) working group
+      *An early-warning index for abrupt change in northeast Pacific ecosystems*.

 2015-16
 :    NCEAS (National Center for Ecological Analysis and Synthesis, Santa
      Barbara, CA) *Applying portfolio effects to the Gulf of Alaska ecosystem: Did